emca-it/OP5-Documentation/howto/HOWTOs/How_to_Upgrade_to_op5_Monitor_6.0.md

 3. Press arrow down then enter to select “install”.
 Do not click on anything until the server has rebooted.
 4. Login to APS 6.0 as root, using the default password (monitor)

-## op5 Monitor installation
+## OP5 Monitor installation

 1. Copy the monitor tar-file to */root*
 2. Extract the file using:
      *\# tar zxfv op5-monitor-.tar.gz*
-3. Go to the newly created op5 monitor folder
+3. Go to the newly created OP5 Monitor folder
      \# cd op5-monitor-
 4. Start the installation
      *\# ./install.sh*